Rot72/django-gmail/email_setup.md

-# Setting up Email Functionality in Django with python-decouple
+# Setting up Email Functionality in Django (Gmail) with python-decouple

 Follow these steps to set up email functionality in your Django project using python-decouple: